Rancidcake/ProBonoLawyerconnect/docs/README.md

-# Sahay - Pro Bono Legal Assistance Platform
+# NayayaAI 1.0 - Pro Bono Legal Assistance Platform

-Sahay (सहाय) is a platform connecting pro bono lawyers with clients in need of legal assistance across India.
+This is a platform connecting pro bono lawyers with clients in need of legal assistance across India.
 The platform facilitates case matching and management while providing a bilingual interface in Hindi and English.

 ## Table of Contents
 1. [Architecture Overview](#architecture-overview)